crisipix/CW-WebApiStarter/README.md

 File 'App_Start\SwaggerConfig.cs' already exists in project 'WebAPISample._____'.
 Do you want to overwrite it?
 [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [?]
 Help (default is "N"):y

+Update Project set the start page to be swagger/ui/index

+Update Specs by replaceing WebExample with ProjectName in whole project and updating the references to be ProjectName.dll and ProjectName.DataAccess.dll